 A member of RMOWP since 2006, Nic stepped up to coordinate the annual photo workshop in 2008.
 Visit his website to see a selection of Nic’s photographs from Arizona to Illinois, Colorado to the Great Smoky Mountain National Park along the border between North Carolina and Tennessee.

-Photo workshop Instructor, Fred Lord, Frisco, CO
+Photo workshop Instructor, Fred Lord, Ft.
+Collins, CO

 A long-time resident of Colorado, Fred has been photographing for more than 50 years.
 Fred shoots with Canon digital-capture cameras.
 He hopes to continue to develop and teach better photographic skills, especially as applied to displaying the extraordinary beauty of nature and her creatures.
 His interests include alpine skiing, travel, trailer camping, large animals, small birds, and fine wines (of a reasonable price).
-Fred, a member of RMOWP since 2008, joined the photo workshop in 2011.
+A member of RMOWP since 2008, Fred joined the photo workshop in 2011.